dodona-edu/judge-html/docs/pages/element-class.md

 # Check that the div has a border with components width=1em, style=solid, color=blue
 # Will match every permutation, eg. "solid 1em blue", "blue solid 1em", ...
 div_tag.has_styling("border", "1em solid blue", any_order=True)

+# Check that, when hovered, the div is colored green
+div_tag.has_styling("color", "green", pseudo="hover")
 ```

 ### `has_color()`